-This is the vacant lot on the near East Side at 1203 East Leuda Street, next to a building that housed Adolph Schilder’s neighborhood grocery store in the 1920s and 1930s:
+Below is the vacant lot at 1203 East Leuda Street on the near East Side.
+On the left is a building that housed Adolph Schilder’s neighborhood grocery store in the 1920s and 1930s.

 The frame house of five hundred square feet that stood on this now-vacant lot was built in 1900 and demolished about 2002.
 The sidewalk, as if in denial, still leads up to a small porch that no longer exists.